 Located just east of St. Emilion and not far from Cotes de Castillon, or the St. Emilion Satellite Appellations, the Cotes de Francs appellation consists of just three communes, Francs, Tayac and Saint Cibard.

-There are a few notable chateau in the Cotes de Francs appellation that are owned by some of the most important families in the Right Bank of Bordeaux.
+There are a few notable chateaus in the Cotes de Francs appellation that is owned by some of the most important families in the Right Bank of Bordeaux.
 The Thienpont family who own estates in Pomerol and St. Emilion own Chateau La Prade and Chateau Puygueraud.

 The Thienpont family became established in Cotes de Franc in 1946 when George Thienpont purchased Chateau Puygueraud.